FIND OUT MORE

 Predictable Chaos – The Cosmic Dance

-Even the most reactive youth, even the most chaotic part of your own psyche, follows this same cosmic choreography.
-The opposition, the mutation, the resistance to solutions, these are defensive attempts to maintain identity in a field that feels unsafe.
-A free radical opposes stabilizing forces because it fears dissolution.
-And so do we.
+In this light, imbalance is not the enemy.
+It is the messenger.
+It points to where the field has thinned and reveals which parts of the village, inner or outer, are calling for attention, warmth, containment, or truth.
+Even the most reactive youth, and even the most chaotic part of one’s own psyche, follows this same choreography.
+Opposition, mutation, and resistance are not refusals of healing but defensive attempts to preserve identity in a field that feels unsafe.
+A free radical resists stabilisation because it fears dissolution, and so do we.

 The Return of the Light